FujimaElectronics/Hospital-Document-Maker-Documentation/README.md

 # Hospital Document Maker Documentation
-This repository contain the documentation for the Fujima Electronics's Hospital Document Maker.
+This repository contains the documentation for the Fujima Electronics's Hospital Document Maker.

 ## Important note